 The Supervisory Board consists of seven members.
 The present composition of the Supervisory Board and further information about its members are provided here.

-At least once a year, the Supervisory Board evaluates its own performance and that of its members.
+At least once a year, outside the presence of the Executive Board, the Supervisory Board evaluates its own functioning, the functioning of the Supervisory Board committees and that of individual Supervisory Board members.

-Once a year the Supervisory Board provides a report which includes, amongst other things, a description of its activities during the year, information on the members and the functioning of the members, the Supervisory Board and the committees and the carrying out of the duties.
-The report is included in the annual report of the Company.
+Once a year the Supervisory Board provides a report which includes, amongst other things, a description of its activities during the year, information on the members and the functioning of the Executive Board and the Supervisory Board (including Supervisory Board committees).
+The report by the Supervisory Board is included in the annual report of the Company.
 The Supervisory Board also annually provides a remuneration report which can be found below under Downloads.

 The ASC consists of a minimum of three and a maximum of four members.
-The task of the ASC is to assist and advice the Supervisory Board in fulfilling its responsibilities by preparing the selection and nomination of the Executive and Supervisory Board members of Arcadis NV.
-This selection task of the ASC includes, amongst other things, that the ASC selects and nominates candidates for (re)appointments on the Executive and Supervisory Boards, advises on the size and composition of the Executive and Supervisory Boards and evaluates the functioning of individual members of these Boards.
-The committee also oversees succession plans for top management.
-The chairman of the Supervisory Board is the elected chairman of the ASC.
+The task of the ASC is to assist and advise the Supervisory Board in fulfilling its responsibilities by preparing the selection and nomination of the Executive and Supervisory Board members of Arcadis NV.
+This selection task of the ASC includes, amongst other things, that the ASC prepares the selection criteria and appointment procedures for members of the Executive Board and Supervisory Board, advises on the size and composition of the Executive Board and Supervisory Board and evaluates the functioning of individual members of these Boards.
+The committee also prepares succession plans for top management.
+The chairperson of the Supervisory Board is the elected chairperson of the ASC.

 Audit and Risk Committee (AARC)

-The AARC was established at the start of 2003.
-The AARC consists of three members.
-The primary task of the AARC is to assist the Supervisory Board in fulfilling its responsibilities by, amongst other things, reviewing and overseeing, the financial and operational information, internal risk management and control systems, internal audit, compliance with relevant laws and regulations, financing, reporting processes and the independence and performance of the external auditor.
+The AARC consists of at least three members.
+The primary task of the AARC is to assist the Supervisory Board in fulfilling its responsibilities by, amongst other things, reviewing and overseeing, the financial and operational information, risk management and control systems, internal audit, financing, reporting processes and the independence, qualifications and performance of the external auditor.
 The AARC discusses, in preparation for decision-making by the Supervisory Board, the periodic financial reports and the reports of the external auditor.
 It also supervises compliance with recommendations and observations made by the auditor and the relationship with the external auditor including, in particular, his independence.
 The AARC is the external auditor's first point of contact should he find irregularities in the contents of financial accounts or reports.
 The AARC reviews compliance with the Arcadis General Business Principles.
-Protocols have been established to address the receipt, retention and handling of any complaints received by the Company regarding such subjects as accounting, internal control and auditing matters.
-If employees are uncomfortable to directly express their concerns verbally or in writing, employees can (anonymously) express concerns through a phone line.
-Reference is made to the Arcadis General Business Principles.
+Protocols have been established to address the receipt, retention and handling of any reports of actual or suspected misconduct or irregularities received by the Company regarding accounting, internal control and auditing matters, including protocols for the confidential, anonymous submission by Arcadis employees.
+Reference is made to the Arcadis General Business Principles and the Issue Reporting and Handling procedure.

-The AARC meets at least four times each.
-At least once a year the AARC meets with the external auditor without the presence of any Executive Board member.
+The AARC meets at least four times per year.
+At least once a year the AARC meets with the external auditor outside the presence of the Executive Board.

 The world is a complex place, Arcadis helps you navigate this complexity by understanding the bigger picture.
 Click here to read some of our experts' latest thinking.